uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

   - The name of the ECS service to create or update.
 - `--environment <text>`
   - The name of the environment to create or update an ECS service to.
-- `--image-tag
--i <text>`
-  - Docker image tag to deploy for the service.
-Overrides the $IMAGE_TAG environment variable.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.